The Creativity of Text-to-Image Generation: The Human Creativity of Text-to-Image Generation

-Online communities act as a fertile ground for learning the skills necessary to use text-based generative systems creatively.
-One such skill is writing effective prompts or the practice of prompt engineering \cite{gwern,chilton} or prompt programming \cite{2102.07350.pdf}.
-As mentioned in sections \ref{sec:person} and \ref{sec:process}, prompt engineering is a skill learned with experimentation and by engaging with prior work \cite{p380-kerne.pdf}.
-Because enthusiastic creators share their prompts and practices, online communities are a fertile ground for learning from other users and for novice users to overcome the learning curve associated with prompt engineering for text-based generative art.
-But while online communities are useful resources, the distributed nature of messages in the communities make it difficult to pursue specific learning goals (such as learning about prompt modifiers).
-Consequently, practitioners have created resources for specific goals, as described in the following section.
+Online communities act as a fertile ground for learning the skills necessary to use text-to-image generation systems creatively.
+One such skill is the creative practice of ``prompt engineering'' \cite{gwern,chilton,modifiers}.
+As mentioned in sections~\ref{sec:person} and~\ref{sec:process}, prompt engineering is a skill learned with experimentation and by engaging with prior work~\cite{p380-kerne.pdf}.
+Because enthusiastic creators share their prompts and practices, online communities are a fertile ground for novice practitioners to learn from other members of the community in order to overcome the learning curve associated with prompt engineering.
+But while online communities act as catalysts for creativity, the distributed nature and sequential presentation of messages in the communities make it difficult to pursue specific learning goals (such as learning about prompt modifiers).
+Consequently, practitioners and online communities increasingly strive to create dedicated resources that better support their members, as described in the following section.